ChristianLutzCL/MockupGenerator/README.md

 # MockupGenerator (UpMock.io, UpMock.one)
-Create beautiful mockups, simple and fast!
+UpMock is a web application for designers and developers who want to create nice looking 3D mockups for their websites.

-UpMock generates nice looking 3D Mockups easy.
+*UpMock generates nice looking 3D Mockups easy.
-You can choose your mockup device (Smartphone).
+*You can choose your mockup device (Smartphone).
-It is possible to rotate your Mockup in the space to set the perfect perspective.
+*It is possible to rotate your Mockup in the space to set the perfect perspective.
-You can choose color, shadow.
+*You can choose color, shadow.
-After that, you can export as an image.
+*After that, you can export as an image.

-# UpMock
+# Stack
-3D Engine: three.js
+- Frontend: TailwindCSS
-Backend: Python/Flask
+- Backend: Python/Flask
-Frontend: TailwindCSS
+- 3D-Engine: three.js